-Leather is made from animal skins, and is therefore not vegan.
+Leather and suede are made from animal skins, and is therefore not vegan.
 Uses include:

 - purses and handbags